-Slide 20 Third Birthdays During Breaks:
+Slide 20 3rd Birthdays During Breaks:

-We have discussed the districts responsibilities when it comes to federal requirements, roles during transition, and reporting data.
+We have discussed the districts responsibilities when it comes to Federal requirements, roles during transition and reporting data.
 Now let's look at those children who have a third birthday that occurs during the summer months or when a district is not in session.

 If a child's third birthday occurs during the summer, the IEP team must consider the date when services under the IEP will begin 34 CFR §300.101(b)(2).
-If a child's third birthday occurs when school is not in session, the IEP team should consider beginning services on/before the break.
+If a child's third birthday occurs when school is not in session, the team should consider beginning services on/before the break.
 The IEP team must determine if extended school year (ESY) Services are necessary for the provision of FAPE to the child 34 CFR §300.106.
-If the IEP team determines the child does not need ESY Services, the date of initiation of services (IEP effective start date) must begin on or before the child's third birthday unless and alternative start date is agreed upon by the IEP team and is documented with a PR-01 and non-compliance code to indicate parental choice and reflect the situation.
+If the child does not need ESY Services, the date of initiation of services (effective start date) must begin on or before the child's third birthday unless and alternative start date is agreed by the family of the child and is documented with a PR-01 and non-compliance code to indicate parental choice and reflect the situation.